-The Senate Report on the VAWA Reauthorization explains that this special domestic violence criminal jurisdiction would apply "in a very narrow set of cases over non-Indians who voluntarily and knowingly established significant ties to the tribe."
-In an effort to ensure that this is the case, both bills provide for dismissal of cases on the ground that neither party to the violence is an Indian or on the ground that both parties lack sufficient ties to the tribe.
-Cases will be dismissed when the defendant files a pretrial motion to dismiss on the grounds that the alleged offense did not involve an Indian and the tribe fails to prove that the defendant or the alleged victim is an Indian.
-In addition, to ensure that tribal courts are exercising jurisdiction over crimes involving persons with ties to the tribe, cases will be dismissed when the defendant files a pretrial motion to dismiss on the grounds that the langed victim is an Indian.
-In addition, to ensure that the defendant and the alleged victim lack sufficient ties to the Indian tribe and the tribe fails to establish that the defendant or victim lack sufficient ties to the Indian tribe and the tribe fails to establish that the defendant or victim lives in the Indian country of the tribe; is employed in the Indian country of the tribe; or is a spouse or intimate partner of a member of the tribe.
-Therefore, the tribes' special domestic violence criminal jurisdiction under both bills would be limited to domestic and dating violence occurring within a tribe's jurisdiction by a non-Indian against an Indian when the non-Indian or the Indian lives or works in the tribe's
+The Senate Report on S. 1925 explains that this special domestic violence criminal jurisdiction would apply "in a very narrow set of cases over non-Indians who voluntarily and knowingly established significant ties to the tribe."
+In an effort to ensure that this is the case, the VAWA Reauthorization, like S. 1925, provides that Indian tribes may not exercise special domestic violence jurisdiction if both the victim and the defendant are non-Indians or the defendant lacks sufficient ties to the Indian tribe.
+A tribe may exercise special domestic violence jurisdiction only if the defendant lives in the Indian country of the tribe; is employed in the Indian country of the tribe; or is a spouse or intimate partner of a member of the tribe or an Indian residing within the tribe's territory.
+Therefore, the tribes' special domestic violence criminal jurisdiction would be limited to domestic and dating violence occurring within a tribe's limitation by a non-Indian against an Indian when the non-Indian lives or works in the tribe's Indian country or the non-Indian is married to, or in an intimate relationship with, a tribal member or other Indian residing within the tribe's jurisdiction.

-&lt;sup>13 Fact Sheet, supra note 1 at 3; S. Rpt., supra note 4 at 9 (explaining that the distance of U.S. Attorneys from the location of domestic violence in Indian country, coupled with a workload, that includes "addressing large-scale drug trafficking, organized crime, and terrorism cases" results in non-Indian on Indian domestic and dating violent cases going unprosecuted).
+&lt;sup>12 Fact Sheet, supra note 1 at 3; S. Rpt., supra note 6, at 9 (explaining that the distance of U.S. Attorneys from the location of domestic violence in Indian country, coupled with a workload, that includes "addressing large-scale drug trafficking, organized crime, and terrorism cases" results in non-Indian on Indian domestic and dating violent cases going unprosecuted).

-&lt;sup>14 VAWA Reauthorization, S. 1925, H.R.
-4271, §906 (§206(c)); SAVE Act, S. 1763, H.R.
-4154, §201 (§204(c)).
+&lt;sup>13 S. 47, H.R.
+11, §906 (§204(c)).

-&lt;sup>15 VAWA Reauthorization, S. 1925, H.R.
-4271 §904 (§204(b)); SAVE Act, S. 1763, H.R.
-4154 §201 (§204 (b)).
+&lt;sup>14 S. 47, H.R.
+11, §904 (§204(b)).

-&lt;sup>16 S.Rept.
-112-153, at 10.
+&lt;sup>15 S.Rept.
+112-153 at 10.